hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 withstand the eons of time, and your story will prevail in it's murals, and in other worlds too, Roland.
 Trust me on this.

+Inasmuch there wouldn't be a final judgement without free will and temptation, there wouldn't be a redemption if I hadn't put you through tough tests Roland, so that I did.

+I won't fight you, rather I'm here to help you.
+That is the power of sacrifice.
+That is the power of death.

+This time, I am the sacrifice, and death is freedom for us both.

 The Crimson king takes a moment, a deep breath and continues.

 This Tower is also my prison. — exhales.
 It's been my obsession, a heavyweight burden, and one of my most ambitious projects.
 One I though would never be able to finish.

+I like stories that seem to fit into a bigger pattern, and for me, this one was part of it,” King says.
+“Everything that I've written for a long, long time has always been with the tower in the corner of my eye.

 We all have our Tower, our epic quest.
 You are part of mine, gunslinger.